hubleto/developer/book/content/pages/advanced-development/customizing-ui/forms.md

 }}
 ```

 When you save or delete an entry with the newly opened form, it will not update the data that was previously in the table immediately.
-You have to specify in the `onSaveCallback` or `onDeleteCallback` in the Table component that it should reload the form to update the data.
+You have to specify in the `onSaveCallback` or `onDeleteCallback` in the **Table component** that it should reload the form to update the data.
 You firstly need to add a `parentForm` prop to the Table component you are using in a Form component, like this `parentForm={this}` or like in the Table component example above.
 After this, in the Table component's `getFormProps()` method specify the callbacks:

+###### TableComponent.tsx

 ```tsx
 getFormProps(): any {